NOAA-EMC/UPP/docs/InputsOutputs.rst

 Creating the Flat Text File
 ---------------------------

-For outputting GRIB2 format using version 4.0, a preprocessing step is required by the user to convert the xml file *parm/postcntrl.xml* to a flat text file *parm/postxconfig-NT.txt*.
-The flat file is quicker to process than the xml file.
+If the control file requires any modifications, a preprocessing step will be required by the user to convert the modified xml file *parm/postcntrl.xml* to a flat text file *parm/postxconfig-NT.txt*.
 The user will first need to edit the *postcntrl.xml* file to declare which fields are to be output from UPP.

-In order to ensure that the user-edited xml files are error free, XML stylesheets (*parm/EMC\_POST\_CTRL\_Schema.xsd* and *EMC\_POST\_Avblflds\_Schema.xsd*) are used to validate both the *postcntrl.xml* and *post\_avblflds.xml* files, respectively.
+In order to ensure that the user-edited xml files are error free, XML stylesheets (*parm/EMC\_POST\_CTRL\_Schema.xsd* and *EMC\_POST\_Avblflds\_Schema.xsd*) can be used to validate both the *postcntrl.xml* and *post\_avblflds.xml* files, respectively.
 Confirmation of validation will be given (e.g. postcntrl.xml validates) or otherwise return errors if it does not match the schema.
+This step is optional, but acts as a safe-guard to avoid run-time failures with UPP.
 To run the validation:

   *xmllint --noout --schema EMC\_POST\_CTRL\_Schema.xsd postcntrl.xml*